 - Coast Guard - Work/Life Office

-CP: When a family has the opportunity to legally adopt a foster child, they would follow a process similar to that of becoming a foster parent.
-The family's caseworker should be able to provide relevant information about the state's process for adoption.
-In some cases, the certification process for fostering is the same as that for adoption, and the majority of paperwork will be transferred by the caseworker from the fostering record to the adoption record.
+When a family has the opportunity to legally adopt a child they are fostering, they would follow a process similar to that of becoming a foster parent.
+The family's caseworker should be able to provide relevant information about the specific state's process for adoption.
+In some cases, the certification process for adoption is the same as that for fostering; the majority of paperwork will be transferred by the caseworker from the fostering record to the adoption record.